Periodic review 2019 (PR19) initial consultation for HS1 Limited

 We received 7 responses to our initial consultation from stakeholders.
 We are grateful to all those who responded.
 The responses are redacted where appropriate.

 Closing date: 10 November 2017

-This initial consultation for the periodic review of HS1 Ltd in 2019 (PR19) sets out our approach to the periodic review, the proposed timetable, the key inputs required and highlights what ORR anticipates will be the key issues to focus on as the review progresses.
+This initial consultation for the periodic review of HS1 Ltd in 2019 (PR19) set out our approach to the periodic review, the proposed timetable, and the key inputs required, and highlighted what ORR anticipated to be the key issues to focus on as the review progresses.